efficientPanda/cigcounter/README.md

 # cigcounter
 A tool used to visualize the progress made when quitting cigs

-Type in your smoking data to get the following info:
+Type in your smoking data to get the info on time/money saved, total cigs not smoked, and packs not purchased.
-      -Cigs not smoked.
-      -Packs not purchased.
-      -Cash saved.
-      -Time saved.